Home » Mentoring » The mentoring process

 The Clinical Animal Behaviour Mentoring Process

-Find out more about what to expect from the clinical animal behaviour mentoring process with Second Nature Behaviour.
-You can find our mentoring services table here, read our full mentoring terms here, or get in touch with us here!
+Find out more about what to expect from the clinical animal behaviour mentoring process with Second Nature Behaviour below.

-On veterinary referral, a clinical animal behaviourist works one-on-one with an animal and their caregiver, often in their home environment or in a clinic.
-They take a detailed case history and diagnose the reasons behind the animal’s behaviour problem.
+On veterinary referral, a Clinical Animal Behaviourist works one-on-one with an animal and their caregiver, often in their home environment or in a clinic.
+They take a detailed case history and assess the reasons behind the animal’s behaviour problem.
 This leads to a behaviour treatment plan, which the clinician then helps the animal and their caregivers work through over a period of time, ranging from a few weeks to several months.

 There are many different routes available for becoming a clinical animal behaviourist – practitioners have come to the job through many different paths.
 Essentially, though, there are two sides to the job that you need to develop to practise as a clinical animal behaviourist: academic knowledge and practical experience.
 We have followed the CCAB route because we found it to be very structured and transparent, plus it is currently the only independent accreditation scheme in the UK for vet and non-vet behaviourists.

-We do encourage my students to work towards CCAB, too, but it is not an essential requirement for being mentored by us.
-If you’re starting out, we can discuss the different options that would work specifically for you, depending on your background, what’s going on in your life and what you’re aspiring to.
+We do encourage our students to work towards CCAB, too, but it is not an essential requirement for being mentored by us.
+If you’re starting out, we can discuss the different options that would work specifically for you, depending on your background, what’s going on in your life, and what you’re aspiring to.

-Whatever you need or whatever point you are in your career, then I can brainstorm with you and point you in the right direction.
+Whatever you need or whatever point you are in your career, we can brainstorm with you and point you in the right direction.

 I’d like to start seeing cases today – can you help me?